AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 For more information on merge policies, including how to create, edit, and declare a default merge policy for your organization, please begin by reading the [merge policies overview](../../profile/merge-policies/overview.md).

-The dashboard will automatically select a merge policy to display, but you can change the merge policy that is selected using the drop-down menu.
-To choose a different merge policy, select the drop-down next to the merge policy name and then select the merge policy that you wish to view.
+The dashboard will automatically select a merge policy to display, but you can change the merge policy that is selected using the dropdown menu.
+To choose a different merge policy, select the dropdown next to the merge policy name and then select the merge policy that you wish to view.

 >[!NOTE]
 >